-Calvin United Church has a rich history and solid presence in the community for 116 years this September.
-It’s a short drive from Perth out the third line to DeWitt’s Corners, turn right onto the Cameron Side road and a quick drive up the picturesque country road.
+Calvin United Church has a rich history, and a steadfast presence in the community for over a century.
+It’s a short drive from Perth out the Third Line to DeWitt’s Corners, turn right onto the Cameron Side Road, and a quick drive up the picturesque country road.

 If you are visiting the area, stop by, and feel the sense of history, and of the generations who have passed before you, in this pretty church on the hill.